AV2001/monthly-rent-prediction/README.md

 ## How Does It Work?

-To keep things simple, the user will pass several values (number of bedrooms, bathrooms, and the square foot of the house) to the HTML form's input boxes.
-These values will then be fed to the Linear Regression algorithm, that model that will be used in this project, which in turn helps predict the rent of the house.
+To keep things simple, the user will pass several values (number of bedrooms, bathrooms, and the square footage of the house) to the HTML form's input boxes.
+These values will then be fed to the Linear Regression algorithm, which in turn helps predict the rent of the house.